-Using the whipped cream cheese, have the students spread it to cover the top of the english muffin.
-Using the cream cheese a little bit like a glue.
+Using the whipped cream cheese, have the students spread it to cover the top of the English muffin.
+Using the cream cheese a little bit like glue.
 Take the 5 wheat thins and arrange them on the top portion as his hat.
-Next, put the eyes on the scarecrow, his nose and break the pretzel into a shape of the mouth they want.
-Last add the carrot sticks as his straw coming out from under his hat.
+Next, put the eyes on the scarecrow, and his nose and break the pretzel into the shape of the mouth they want.
+Last, add the carrot sticks as his straw coming out from under his hat.

 While the kids are assembling their scarecrows, I created a free printable to go along with the book.
 The kids can color all of the items that the old lady swallowed in the book to make the scarecrow.

 Click the green box below to download the Literacy Snack Idea Fall Leaves free printable from my Teachers Pay Teachers store.